w3c/wai-about-wai/_about/accessibility-statement.md

 <h2 id="measures-to-support-accessibility">Measures to support accessibility</h2>
 <p>Web Accessibility Initiative (WAI) takes the following measures to ensure accessibility of the WAI website:</p>
 <ul>
 <li>Include accessibility as a requirement for all web content.
-Content must meet WCAG 2.1 AA and should meet AAA as feasible.</li>
+Content must meet WCAG 2.1 AA, and should meet AAA as feasible.</li>
-<li>Assign clear accessibility targets and responsibilities.</li>
+<li>Assign clear accessibility goals and responsibilities.</li>
 <li>Ensure content authors have accessibility knowledge and skills.</li>
 <li>Include accessibility as part of our mission.</li>
 <li>Include accessibility throughout our internal policies.</li>
-<li>Employ people with disabilities.</li>
 <li>Usability test with participants with disabilities.</li>
 </ul>